elven-js/elvenjs-website/src/docs/sdk-reference.md

 - `onLoggedIn`: On logged in callback.
 It is used across all the auth providers,
 - `onLogout`: On logout callback.
 It is used across all the auth providers,
 - `onTxStarted`: On transactions started callback.
 It is used across all the auth providers.
 You can use the transaction payload's current state,
+- `onTxSent`: On transactions sent callback.
+It is used across all the auth providers.
+The transaction sent, but not finalized on chain.
+You can get its hash at this point.
 - `onTxFinalized`: On transactions finalized callback.
 It is used across all the auth providers.
 You can use the transaction payload's current state.
+- `onTxError`: On transactions errors callback.
+You can catch errors and manage UI states.

 **Usage example**: